 Charities Services advises Inland Revenue when charities are deregistered.
 We strongly advise that you contact Inland Revenue to discuss your tax situation if your charity is considering deregistration and holds assets.

-Can Charities Services choose to deregister a charity?
+Can the Charities Registration Board choose to deregister a charity?

 Yes.
-Charities Services has the authority to deregister a charity that:
+The Charities Registration Board has the authority to deregister a charity that:

 - no longer meets the requirements for registration;